Trading Places: Filming

 Filming locations in Philadelphia included townhouses in Center City that served as the Winthorpe home exterior, and the Philadelphia Mint (now the Community College of Philadelphia) which served as the police station's exterior.
 The exterior and lobby of the Wells Fargo Building serve as the respective exterior and lobby of Duke & Duke.
 Murphy's character, pretending to be crippled, is introduced in Rittenhouse Square.
 The nearby Curtis Institute of Music, shown as the exterior of the Heritage Club, is seen adjacent to Rittenhouse Park in the film's opening.
 Independence Hall is also featured.
 During filming in Philadelphia, Murphy was so popular that a police officer had to be stationed outside of his trailer to control the crowds.

 Winthorpe, Valentine, Ophelia, and Coleman retire with their gains to a tropical beach.
 The scene was shot on location in St Croix in the United States Virgin Islands.

 Filming moved to New York City in January 1983; many of the interior scenes were filmed there.
 The Duke & Duke upstairs offices were filmed inside the upstairs of the Seventh Regiment Armory.
 The interior of the Heritage Club was filmed at the then-abandoned Chamber of Commerce Building.

 In late January, two holding cells on the 12th-floor of the New York Supreme Court building at 100 Centre Street were taken over for filming.
-Empty lockups in police administration buildings would normally be in use but because of the financial investment the production had made filming in the city, the mayor's office agreed to accommodate Landis' request; the studio paid for any expenses incurred.
+Empty lockups in police administration buildings would normally be in use but because of the financial investment the production had made filming in the city, the mayor's office agreed to accommodate Landis's request; the studio paid for any expenses incurred.
 The New York Times reported that for years the Corrections Department had failed to deliver prisoners on time for trials and arraignments; despite this, they moved nearly 300 prisoners through the 12th-floor before 9 a.m. on the day of filming.

 The scene where Valentine and Winthorpe enact their plan against the Dukes was filmed at the COMEX commodity exchange located inside 4 World Trade Center.
 The lack of windows gave the appearance the floor was situated below ground, but it was actually on a high floor.
 The scene was scripted to take place at the Chicago Mercantile Exchange, but the filmmakers were unable to secure permission to film there.
 The scene was shot over approximately 3–4 hours a day over two days.
 It was scheduled to take place during a weekday, but Aykroyd's and Murphy's presence on the floor distracted the active traders and over $6 billion of trading had to be halted; filming was rescheduled for a weekend.
 A majority of the people on screen are actual traders, along with some extras.
 Landis said the traders in the film were less physically rough with each other than they were during normal trading.